yesimhard/Hard-Optimize/README.md

-# Hard Optimize v1.3.2
+# Hard Optimize v1.3.3

   A powerful Windows optimization utility made by @HardXBL.
 Designed to enhance system performance, reduce bloatware, and optimize your PC for gaming and productivity.
+Previously open source, closed now for future monetization

   Download from [Releases](https://github.com/yesimhard/Hard-Optimize/releases)